 3. Learn and play

 One of the best things about travelling with kids is seeing how much they grow from all the new experiences they get to have.
 The kind of learning they do on these adventures have nothing to do with hauling their maths homework with them to the beach, but rather expanding their little horizons a bit more every day.
-Perhaps they’ll learn to appreciate some local foods or even to speak a few words of the language, but Mallorca is especially great for picking up some new adventurer-skills.
+Perhaps they’ll learn to appreciate some local foods or even to speak a few words of the language, but a family holiday in Mallorca is especially great for picking up some new adventurer-skills.

 The soft sands and warm seas make this Balearic Island the ideal place to take your first lessons in sailing, windsurfing, water-skiing, snorkelling or even scuba diving.
 Head to the clear, shallow waters of Cala Varques Beach for easy snorkelling, or book into the sailing and surfing schools at Playa Esperanza.
 And for the parents and grandparents along on the trip – don’t forget that there’s no age limit on trying something you’ve never done before!